PLANNING AND ZONING ORDINANCE

 d.
 The following drawings are for clarification (of [b]):

 Sewage must be disposed of in septic tanks or proper size and its location and drainage system shall comply with New Hampshire State Laws and Regulations.

 - The owner of a lot of record is permitted to use a recreational vehicle as his or her seasonal residence on the property for up to one hundred and eighty (180) days in a calendar year.
-A building permit as outlined in Article III, must be obtained and the sanitary provisions of Article IV, Section III must be observed.
+A certificate of zoning compliance as outlined in Article III, must be obtained and the sanitary provisions of Article IV, Section III must be observed.

 A recreational vehicle or manufactured home can be used as a temporary residence for up to 360 days by the property owner or employee of the property owner during construction of a dwelling on the lot of the property owner.
-This must be described on the building permit and the sanitary provisions of Article IV, Section III must be observed.
+This must be described on the certificate of zoning compliance and the sanitary provisions of Article IV, Section III must be observed.

-The Board of Selectmen shall review all building permit applications for new construction or substantial improvements and determine whether the proposed building sites will be reasonably safe from flooding, in accordance with the Wilmot Floodplain Ordinance adopted March 13, 1990.
+The Board of Selectmen shall review all certificate of zoning compliance applications for new construction or substantial improvements and determine whether the proposed building sites will be reasonably safe from flooding, in accordance with the Wilmot Floodplain Ordinance adopted March 13, 1990.

 Storage containment units can be used as temporary structures for up to 180 days.
 Storage containment units can also be used as permanent structures provided that the units are screened from view from the road.
-A building permit as outlined in Article III, must be obtained for temporary and permanent storage containment units.
+A certificate of zoning compliance as outlined in Article III, must be obtained for temporary and permanent storage containment units.